shusterhenry/MerminPeres/README.md

 # MerminPeres

-This repository includes Jupyter Notebooks that porvide a quantum solution to the Mermin-Peres magic square game.
+This repository includes Jupyter Notebooks that provide a quantum solution to the Mermin-Peres magic square game.

 Asher Baraban and I based this project on a nature physics paper by Bravyi et al. https://www.nature.com/articles/s41567-020-0948-z#Fig2